Makerspace

 About

 The Makerspace is a multidisciplinary space dedicated to exploration supported by both emerging technology and traditional equipment.
-The Makerspace will continue to grow and evolve as relevant new technologies are identified.

 You can also learn more about our Multimedia Production Studios.